 This work represents a general way to prepare more COF-based structures with controllable morphology.
 It could also be applied to prepare COF-based heterostructure by growing COF shells on amino-modified templates.
 The controllable shape and size of COF may be propitious to explore their further applications in energy storage, drug delivery, and catalysis.
 This study Template synthesis of imine-based covalent organic framework core-shell structure and hollow sphere: a case of COFTTA-DHTA was published in Science China Chemistry (2017, 60, 1098–1102).

 Figure 2.
 Schematic illustration of COFTTA-DHTA shells on the NH2-f-MWCNT surface.
 COFTTA-DHTA was constructed from TTA and DHTA via imine linkages.
+Reproduced by permission of The Royal Society of Chemistry.

 The synthesis of COFs with highly ordered pore channels on amino-functionalized multi-wall carbon nanotubes (NH2-f-MWCNTs) is also proposed illustrated as in Figure 2.
 The synthesis of COFs on a conductive template surface, particularly carbon nanotubes (CNTs) and graphene is anticipated to provide oriented and well-defined porous COFs and also improve their electrical conductivity for further applications.
 The modified amino groups are also essential in the formation of highly crystalline and porous COF shells.